manwar/python-guide/introduction-to-python.md

         lines = myfile.readlines()
         for line in lines:
             print(line)

+However, there is a `readline()` function that reads just one line at a time.

 If you want to play with csv file then you would need to import `csv` module.